npapratovic/magento-ogmeta/README.md

 # magento-ogmeta

 Magento 1 module to add basic Open Graph Metadata http://ogp.me/

 Instead of manually adding the code in the head.phtml, you could do it in a module which is much cleaner and flexible.

+This extension works both on product page and category page.

+Usage: unzip it in magento root

 # Basic Metadata: